Generic Name: electrolyte (e-LEK-tro-lite)

 - Do not use electrolyte strips in CHILDREN younger than 2 years old without first checking with the child's doctor.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using electrolyte strips while you are pregnant.
-It is not known if electrolyte strips is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use electrolyte strips, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of electrolyte strips: